|

 might develop.

-to her original e-mail and asking what steps would be needed for her to
+her original e-mail and asking what steps would be needed for her to

 become my literary agent.